8 Essential Landing Page Metrics to Track in 2026 [+ How to Measure Them ]

 How to calculate the average time on a page?

-Average time on page (ATP) is a simple measure of how much time on average users spend on your page.
+Average time on page (ATP) is a simple measure of how much time, on average, users spend on your page.
 You can calculate it with the formula:

 ATP = Total Time Spent on Page / Number of Page Views

-To understand what your ATP really means you have to set benchmarks.
+To understand what your ATP really means, you have to set benchmarks.
 Now, each landing page is different and would require users to spend different amounts of time before they can convert or leave.

 Set benchmarks for ATP based on the landing page type.
 For example, if your landing page is a simple contact form, users may take only a few seconds to fill it out.
 On the other hand, if it is a more detailed content-heavy page, users may need several minutes to read and understand the information provided.